jean-emmanuel/python-seqzero/README.md

 ### `scenes`

 - are theaded `python` scripts that are executed outside the `sequencer` loop
+- they take `sequencer` object as argument and can access its methods, including some helper functions (ie to interpolate value, )
 - they are named
+- they are defined in a separated module file which is provided to the sequencer

 ## Requirements